Skip to main content

 Insight7

-It fits teams that want a dedicated workflow for customer or interview transcript analysis, with human review of the evidence behind each finding.
+It fits teams that want a set process for customer interviews and can have a person check the text behind each finding.

 Brass Transcripts